4ngryR4v3n/fluffy-fiesta/kali-setup-p4wnp1aloa.md

 Next, plug a micro USB OTG cable from the PC to the Pi's data port and connect to the Pi's wireless access point when it becomes available (password: "MaMe82-P4wnP1").

 SSH into the Pi at 172.24.0.1 on port 22.
 The default login uses the root account with "toor" as the password.
+If an error appears stating that remote host identification has failed, run

+`ssh-keygen -R GUEST_IP`

 ## Resizing the primary partition